tjvantoll/articles/biometric/article.md

 });
 ```

 Here you use NativeScript’s `confirm()` method to ask the user whether they’d like to use their biometric sensor to authenticate on future visits.
-You first save the user’s preference (`this.userService.setBiometricAuthOptIn()`), as you’ll use that preference here in a minute.
-Next, if the user does want to use biometric auth (`if (result)`), you call a `this.biometricAuth` method (below).
+You first save the user’s preference (`this.userService.setBiometricAuthOptIn()`), as you’ll use that preference in a minute.
+Next, if the user does want to use biometric auth (`if (result)`), you call a `this.biometricAuth()` method (below).
 If not, you again have no work to do so you just navigate the user to the home screen (`this.navigateHome()`).

 ``` TypeScript
 private biometricAuth() {